-Not included in the table above are the unfunded construction loan commitments of \$1.1 billion and \$567 million as of December 31, 2018 and December 31, 2017, respectively, which will primarily be paid within one year of reported periods and are reported under Payables for investments purchased in our Consolidated Statements of Financial Condition.
+Not included in the table above are the unfunded construction loan commitments of \$540 million and \$1.1 billion as of December 31, 2019 and December 31, 2018, respectively, which will primarily be paid within one year of reported periods and are reported under Payable for investments purchased in our Consolidated Statements of Financial Condition.

-We have made a \$25 thousand investment to acquire 24.9% ownership interest in KAH Capital through one of our taxable REIT subsidiary.
-In addition to the investment in KAH Capital, we have made a \$150 million capital commitment to Hains Point (Hains Point), which is KAH Capital's initial fund for which we are the sole investor.
+During 2018, we made a \$25 thousand investment to acquire 24.9% ownership interest in KAH Capital through one of our taxable REIT subsidiaries.
+In addition to the investment in KAH Capital, we made a \$150 million capital commitment to Hains Point, LLC (Hains Point), which is KAH Capital's initial fund which is consolidated by us as the sole investor in the fund.
+As of December 31, 2019, the Company has funded \$101 million towards that commitment.
 KAH Capital will manage the investments in Hains Point including asset selection, repurchase and other financing arrangements as well as hedging transactions.
 Capital calls for investments made in Hains Point are subject to our consent and approval.
-We expect that KAH Capital will earn \$6.5 million over approximately 3 years for its investment advisory services.
+As of December 31, 2019, KAH Capital has earned \$4.2 million out of a total of \$6.5 million for its investment advisory services to the Company.